josephernest/vversioning/README.md

         myscript2.py
         ...

-    and create a new file with an incremental suffix `...1.py`, `...2.py`, etc. each time you do significant changes.
-You can also add a date suffix e.g. `myscript_20200526_1328.py` so that it is sorted correctly.
+    and use a new file with an incremental suffix `...1.py`, `...2.py`, etc. each time you do significant changes.
+You can also add a date suffix e.g. `myscript_20200526_1328.py` or any other file-naming system that you like so that it is sorted correctly.

 * Write changes in your source files, inside comments in such blocks: